numerous-com/numerous-widgets/docs/README.md

 - Node.js
 - npm

-To run the development server, from the `js` directory, run:
+To run the development server, from the `js/src` directory, run:

 ```sh
 npx vite